LogtalkDotOrg/logtalk3/examples/NOTES.md

 This folder contains several examples of Logtalk programs.
 A brief description of each example is included below.

-Each example folder contains a `NOTES.txt` file and a loader helper file (usually `loader.lgt`) that may be used to load all the example entities.
+Each example folder contains a `NOTES.md` file and a loader helper file (usually `loader.lgt`) that may be used to load all the example entities.
 Most examples also contain a `SCRIPT.txt` file with instructions on how to load the example and sample queries for you to try.

 Most of these examples require objects, protocols, and categories that are defined in the Logtalk standard library or in other examples.
-See the `NOTES.txt` files inside the library folder, plus the `NOTES.txt` and `SCRIPT.txt` files inside each example folder.
+See the `NOTES.md` files inside the library folder, plus the `NOTES.md` and `SCRIPT.txt` files inside each example folder.

 Some examples may redefine objects already loaded from other examples.